Pre-Diabetes

 Insulin Resistance is Just as Serious as Pre-Diabetes

-If you are insulin resistant, you may not register as pre-diabetes based on your blood sugars, but insulin resistance is a serious disorder and should be considered and treated as seriously as diagnosable pre-diabetes.
+If you are insulin resistant, your blood sugars may not put you in the range of pre-diabetes yet, but insulin resistance is a serious disorder and should be considered and treated as seriously as diagnosable pre-diabetes.

 Lab tests that only check blood glucose levels are not sufficient to rule out insulin resistance.
 It is possible to have normal blood glucose levels but abnormally high insulin levels (insulin resistance).